5 Golden Rules for Installing Your New Carpet

 4. Plan as much as you can in advance by talking to our Harrisons Carpet experts.

-If you’ve decided to move your own furniture, make sure it’s kept well out of the way of the installation, or, if you’ve decided to let us do the moving for you, make sure drawers, shelves and cupboards are empty and there’s no wires left linking entertainment centres.
+If you’ve decided to move your own furniture, make sure it’s kept well out of the way of the installation, or if you’ve decided to let us do the moving for you, make sure drawers, shelves and cupboards are empty and there’s no wires left linking entertainment centres.
 There’s also an occasional question around having to remove doors – especially if the new carpet and underlay is thicker than the existing pile.
 Sometimes, some doors may also need a professional to plane them before being refitted and your Harrisons Carpet owner may well have a contractor who can assist with this.
 Make the most of our free in-home consultation to make sure all your installation questions are answered.

 5. Renovators getting rid of existing carpet themselves still have to watch out for a few pitfalls.

-But Mat says the installer will still check to ensure there isn’t anything left on the floor that would lead to a bumpy carpet.
+Mat says the installer will still check to ensure there isn’t anything left on the floor that would lead to a bumpy carpet.

-If you are considering new carpets it’s worth talking to a Harrisons Carpet expert.
+If you are considering new flooring it’s worth talking to a Harrisons Carpet expert.
 We pride ourselves on guiding you through the process from choice of style to final fitting during a free in-home consultation.
 Call us to book an appointment on 0800 421001, or fill out the booking form online.